andrewbearsley/forticnapp-agentless-workload-scanning-architecture/README.md

 ## Overview

-This repository contains architecture documentation and deployment details for FortiCNAPP (formerly Lacework) Agentless Workload Scanning on AWS and Azure.
+This repository contains architecture documentation and deployment details for Lacework FortiCNAPP Agentless Workload Scanning on AWS and Azure.

 FortiCNAPP Agentless Workload Scanning provides vulnerability scanning for cloud workloads without requiring agents to be installed on target systems.
 This repository documents the architecture, deployment methods, and configuration details for both AWS and Azure environments.